rh-event-flow/eventflow/README.md

-# cloudevent-flow
+# EventFlow
-Simple dataflow for CloudEvents
+Simple dataflow for CloudEvents, over Kafka and other protocols

 ## Manager/Watcher Installation